kevinsteves/pan-python/doc/panxapi.rst

   **--vsys** options specified.

  ``--ad-hoc`` *query*

-  Perform an ad hoc (custom) API request using the query string specified.
+  When no other API request is specified, this performs an ad hoc (custom) API request using the **query** string specified.
+When other API requests are specified, this is used to modify (replace) and augment (add to) the standard parameters in the request.

   Query string must be field=value pairs separated by ampersand (**&**).
   The string will be URL-encoded before performing the API request.

-  **--ad-hoc** can be used to construct API requests that are not directly supported by PanXapi.
+  **--ad-hoc** can be used to construct API requests that are not directly supported by **pan.xapi** or **panxapi.py**.

  ``--modify``
   Modify an ad hoc query by inserting known fields.
 By default